BrechtVandevoort/reversi/README.md

-# reversi
+# Reversi
-Implementation of Reversi.
+Implementation of Reversi